ltatro1545/School_District_Analysis/README.md

   - Student scores by school size
   - Student scores by school type

-Note: Thomas High School will be a part of the group highlighted blue in all of the following photos.
+Note: Thomas High School will be a part of the group highlighted blue in the following photos.
 Also, the scores per grade in each individual school was left out of the results, as it was untouched everywhere but Thomas High School, where the 9th grade simply was left void.

 ### District Analysis